ice-wzl/Hacknetics/recon.md

 - `-o` custom output directory location.
 - `-cs` limits the number of concurent scans per target
 - Auto recon will create and store the results in the `/results` directory.
+## General Enumeration Figure out the Hosts and Services Running
 ### NetDiscover
 - Netdiscover is an active/passive reconnaissance tool that uses ARP to find live hosts on a local network.
 - Netdiscover actively searches for live hosts on the network by broadcasting ARP requests like a router.